-Add $15K – 20K to the Value Of Your Home by Converting a Closet in a Shower!
+Add $20K+ to the Value Of Your Home by Converting a Closet in a Shower!

 When buyers are looking at new houses, one of the 5 most important rooms for their decision is the master bedroom.
 Alot of older homes have a two piece bathroom off the master bedroom if you’re lucky, a toilet and small sink.
-However, in today’s real estate market, buyers want showers in their en-suites.
+However, in today’s real estate market, buyers want showers in their en-suites!
 They don’t want to trot down the hall to the family bathroom and wait their turn while junior finishes getting ready in the morning like you see in the Ikea commercial where the dad walks into the bathroom with the mom and his daughter.
 He’s brave and decides to stay, but most potential buyers will move on and look at the next house!

-Converting an adjoining clothes closet or hall closet to the already existing 2 piece bathroom will not only give you the comfort of having a shower in your master bedroom, it will definitely add $15-20K + to the value of your home for when you’re ready to sell.
+Converting an adjoining clothes closet or hall closet to the already existing 2 piece bathroom will not only give you the comfort of having a shower in your master bedroom, it will definitely add $20,000 + to the value of your home when you’re ready to sell.

-Take the measurements of the width and length of your current closet and the adjoining bathroom if there is one.
+Take the measurements of the width and length of your current closet and the adjoining bathroom.
 Do you have adequate room for a shower including elbow room?
 Showers should be a minimum 32″ x 32″ in a master en-suite.
 If they’re smaller than that, they may suit your current needs, but down the road in the future when you’re ready to sell, it could potentially be a deterent for alot of buyers and not really adding value to your home.
-Sure it’s great to have a shower in the master en-suite, but when you’re ready to sell, a small en-suite shower will deter some potential buyers and not net you the money you’re hoping for.
+Sure it’s great to have a shower in the master en-suite, but when you’re ready to sell, a small en-suite shower may actually deter some potential buyers and not net you the money you’re hoping for.

 Removing the closet may mean that you may now have space for a double sink vanity whereas before you only had room for a single one due to a wall.